-- · Property acquired prior to becoming a California resident. - Sales or use tax credit for property used in an EZ, Local Agency Military Base Recovery Area (LAMBRA), Targeted Tax Area (TTA), or former LARZ. - Reduced recovery periods for fruit-bearing grapevines replaced in a California vineyard on or after January 1, 1992, as a result of phylloxera infestation; or on or after January 1, 1997, as a result of Pierce's disease. - Expenditures for tertiary injectants. - Property placed in service on an Indian reservation after January 1, 1994, and before January 1, 2014. - Amortization of pollution control facilities. - Discharge of real property business indebtedness. - Vehicles used in an employer-sponsored ridesharing program. - An enhanced oil recovery system. - Joint Strike Fighter property costs. - The cost of making a business accessible to disabled individuals. - Property for which you received an energy conservation subsidy from a public utility on or after January 1, 1995, and before January 1, 1997. - Research and experimental expenditures.
+- · Property acquired prior to becoming a California resident. - Sales or use tax credit for property used in a former EZ, Local Agency Military Base Recovery Area (LAMBRA), Targeted Tax Area (TTA), or LARZ.

+- Reduced recovery periods for fruit-bearing grapevines replaced in a California vineyard on or after January 1, 1992, as a result of phylloxera infestation; or on or after January 1, 1997, as a result of Pierce's disease. - Expenditures for tertiary injectants. - Property placed in service on an Indian reservation after January 1, 1994, and before January 1, 2014. - Amortization of pollution control facilities. - Discharge of real property business indebtedness. - Vehicles used in an employer-sponsored ridesharing program. - An enhanced oil recovery system. - Joint Strike Fighter property costs. - The cost of making a business accessible to disabled individuals. - Property for which you received an energy conservation subsidy from a public utility on or after January 1, 1995, and before January 1, 1997. - Research and experimental expenditures.

-Business expense deductions related to:
+Business deductions related to:

-- Wages paid in an EZ, LAMBRA, Manufacturing Enhancement Area (MEA), or TTA. - Certain employer costs for employees who are also enrolled members of Indian tribes. - Abandonment or tax recoupment fees for open-space easements and timberland preserves. - Business located in an EZ, LAMBRA, or TTA. - Research expense. - Employer wage expense for the Work Opportunity Credit and Welfare-to-Work Credit. - Pro-rata share of deductions received from a CFC by a U.S. shareholder. - Interest paid on indebtedness in connection with company-owned life insurance policies. - Premiums paid on life insurance policies, annuities, or endowment contracts issued after June 8, 1997, where the owner of the business is directly or indirectly a policy beneficiary. - Commercial Revitalization Deductions for Renewal Communities. - Small Employer Health Insurance Credit
+- Wages paid in an EZ, LAMBRA, Manufacturing Enhancement Area (MEA), or TTA. - Certain employer costs for employees who are also enrolled members of Indian tribes. - Abandonment or tax recoupment fees for open-space easements and timberland preserves. - Research expense. - Employer wage expense for the Work Opportunity Credit. - Pro-rata share of deductions received from a CFC by a U.S. shareholder. - Interest paid on indebtedness in connection with company-owned life insurance policies. - Premiums paid on life insurance policies, annuities, or endowment contracts issued after June 8, 1997, where the owner of the business is directly or indirectly a policy beneficiary. - Commercial Revitalization Deductions for Renewal Communities. - Small Employer Health Insurance Credit